Kasekopf/loopstar/README.md

 - Seal Clubber is the most tested class.
 - Choose astral pilsners from The Deli Lama.
 - Workshed will be set to `model train set` by default at the start of the run, but this can be changed with the `workshed` argument.
+The best workshed is probably `Asdon Martin keyfob (on ring)`.
 A `TakerSpace letter of Marque` is also a good option; in that case, see the `swapworkshed` arg as well.
 - Consider the `stomach`, `liver`, and `spleen` arguments.
 The default values are designed for maximally green players.
 If you are missing items, you will probably to increase these.
 If you run out of adventures during the run, you can increases these arguments and rerun.

-#### Requirements for Shrunken Adventurer
+## Requirements for Shrunken Adventurer

 - Run `loopstar sim path=smol` to see requirements.
 Note that the required items listed are enough that the script will not crash, but _not_ necessarily enough to finish the run in one day.
 As a baseline, 2021-2023 standard set and all skill perms is certainly enough to finish in one day.
-- **You must have a Pizza of Legend saved in Hagnk's Storage.** You will not be able to cook this item after ascending.
+- **You must have a Pizza of Legend (or one of the other 2 legend foods) saved in Hagnk's Storage.** You will not be able to cook this item after ascending.

 Other Recommendations: